i-am-xu-wang/xu-wang-vt/README.md

 - 👩‍🎓 I’m a graduate student of Virginia Tech majoring in Computer Science
 - 🌱 This is my personal github account.
 - 💞️ I’m actively looking for a new graduate/entry level developer position
-- 📫 I can be reached at www.linkedin.com/in/xu-wang-vt
+- 📫 I can be reached at www.linkedin.com/in/xu-wang-vt or email: xwang9092@gmail.com

 <!---
 xu-wang-vt/xu-wang-vt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.